hypi-universe/docs/content/lowcode/authorisation.md

 [Authorisation](https://en.wikipedia.org/wiki/Authorization) is the process of specifying access/ rights/ privileges to various resources.
 It provides information security and computer security to systems.
 Of course, we can control the access to users as well.
 The authorisation process decides whether access should be given or denied.

-Authorisation defers from [Authentication](authentication.md).
+Authorisation differs from [Authentication](authentication.md).
 Authentication verifies the identity of a user.
 In authorisation, a user or an application gets permission to access a resource.
-The resource determines the extent of the permissions it should grant.
+The `AccessRight` object can control access by specifying the resource and the actions allowed on it.

 Classic authorisation models consist of a triple; a [subject](#subject), an [object](#object), and an `action`.
 Hypi adopts this triple with few enhancements.